 Both of these terms seem to mean the same thing but the truth is that they are not interchangeable.
 Some say that the difference between these two is more philosophical than practical.
-To others, there are fundamental differences between the two.
+To others, there are fundamental differences between open source and free software.
 The term open source was coined back in 1997 as a substitute of “free software” because the term gave out the idea that since it was free, it was probably of low quality.

 Let´s first try to find the definitions of these terms.
 In our blog post, we defined open source as software that is distributed along with its source code.
 This means that it can be used, studied, and modified to fit user’s convenience.
 So what would free software be?
 Technically speaking, free software is one that is available to the public free of charge.
 All free software is open source but not all open source is actually free, at least according to the Free Software Movement.
 There is, in fact, a term describing free and open-source software-FOSS.